 Standard "Multisite" - a single point of failure and risky to update

-For this reason, stock multisite remains a classic "developers solution".
+Multisite remains a classic "developers solution".
 It can provide a lot of value early on and is a clever hack, but it has serious edge-case issues and requires a lot of custom development and/or manual intervention to scale and run over time.

 One of the great things about the Drupal community is that there are tons of smart people working on solving every problem.
-In the case of multisite management, this has come to fruition primarily through the Aegir project.
+In the case of multisite management, this has come to fruition through the Aegir project.

 Aegir solves the upgrade problem via a structure that allows you to switch user-facing domains (Apache or Nginx virtualhosts) between different codebases, one domain/site at a time.
-It even has handy Drush integration to attempt the upgrade after the switch, and roll it back if it fails.
+It even has a handy Drush integration to attempt the upgrade after the switch, and roll it back if it fails.

 Aegir "Multisite" - Have to maintain multiple lineages of codebases.
 The value evaporates as complexity and risk creep in.

 For free software, that's pretty amazing, and the expert community around Aegir includes some companies and organizations running over a thousand instances of Drupal within one Aegir system.
-Clearly, there's value in it, but also some challenges.
+Clearly, there's value in it, but also some tough challenges.

-The Pantheon Way: All Sites on Pantheon
+The Pantheon Way: Custom Upstreams

-Pantheon is the fast and simple way to launch brands of all sizes
+Pantheon is the fast and simple way to launch brands of all sizes.

 Multi-Domain != Multisite

-If you've got questions about moving away from a multisite solution that's reached the breaking point, we're ready to talk.
-Drop a comment with your questions below, or contact us about our Pantheon One plans if you'd like to get a demo on why multisite fails and how Pantheon can help.
+If you've got questions about moving away from a multisite solution that's reached the breaking point, or you want to evaluate alternatives before going down that road, we're ready to talk.
+Contact us to learn more about how our Custom Upstream solution can work for you, or if you'd just like to get a demo on why multisite fails and how Pantheon can help.

 This article has been updated since its original publish in 2013.